directive0/TR-108/README.md

 - The pcb_design folder contains KiCad files of the proposed printed circuit board to replace the original perfboard prototype.
 These files can be used to produce and test PCBs.

+- The enclosure_design folder contains STLs (incomplete) and a .blend file containing the raw construction file for a complete enclosure, based closely on the DST Tricorder toy.

 ## What is not yet included: